 Children love crayons and most children love science.
 So, making DIY Crayons with kids is a sure win.
-Not only do children enjoy homemade crayons, they enjoy the process of tearing off the crayon's wrapper and especially enjoy the process of breaking the crayons.
+Not only do children enjoy homemade crayons, but they also enjoy the process of tearing off the crayon’s wrapper and especially enjoy the process of breaking the crayons.

 TIP: Crayola crayons melt the best, most even way.